The New Nobility

 The New Nobility: The Restoration of Russia's Security State and the Enduring Legacy of the KGB (2010) is a non-fiction English-language book by Russian journalists and independent security service experts Andrei Soldatov and Irina Borogan.
 The introduction is written by Nick Fielding.

-In the 2000s (decade) the Russian Federal Security Service, the FSB was given more powers in fighting terrorism and protecting the political regime.
-The book is an investigation of the Russian security services' activities in 1990-2000s (decade).
+In the 2000s, the Russian Federal Security Service was given more powers in fighting terrorism and protecting the political regime.
+The book is an investigation of the Russian security services' activities in 1990s and 2000s.

-Kirkus Reviews, on Jule 1, 2010:

-In short, clear chapters, the authors delineate with substantial evidence FSB activities at home (Lefortovo Prison) and abroad (assassinations and hacking).

-A relentless investigation that demonstrates how, with Putin's rise, the KGB has taken its place "at the head table of power and prestige in Russia".

 In September 2010, Foreign Affairs published an essay "Russia's New Nobility.
 The Rise of the Security Services in Putin's Kremlin" adapted from the book.

-In July 2011 the Russian version of the book came out, published by Alpina Business Books/United Press (Sanoma Independent Media).
+In July 2011, the Russian version of the book came out, published by Alpina Business Books/United Press (Sanoma Independent Media).